REU-SOS/SOS/txt/cycles.md

 _(Credits: some of the following come from [Diomidis Spinellis' most excellent slides](https://drive.google.com/file/d/0ByPAm2ABBQPHU1JLQlJ5eGZCTkE/view))_

+According to experts in software development, human learning is cyclc:

++ If we don't make mistakes we don't learn things and if we don't learn things, we don't grow.
+And since doing it right the first time is not an option, we have to have feedback loops.  -- Kent Beck.

+As with software, so to with
+data science.
 [Fayyad et al. (1996)](bib.md#fayyad96) offer the classic definition of data science, as applied to real-world activities:

 + KDD (knowledge discovery in databases) is the non- trivial process of identifying valid, novel, potentially useful, and ultimately understandable patterns in data.